Code-Institute-Submissions/Gwen-Bradbury-MS2/README.md

 The website is colourful and engaging, drawing the user in with bright, bold images and standout text, which I hope entices them to get planning thier next dive trip.

+A link to my website can be found [here](https://gwen-bradbury.github.io/MS2/)

 ## UX

 The purpose of the site is to provide a simple, straightforward format presenting information about some of the UK's best divesites.